‘The Legend of Zelda: Breath Of The Wild 2’ release date, trailers, gameplay and everything we know

 According to Nintendo’s Bill Trinen, the reason the official title has not been revealed is that it may spoil what actually happens in the game, and the company is not yet ready to divulge these details.

-What we do know is that the game will be set in the open world of Hyrule introduced in Breath Of The Wild – although new structures and threats may have been added since – but also new floating islands in the sky.
+What we do know is that the game will be set in the open world of Hyrule introduced in Breath Of The Wild – albeit it with new structures such as the floating islands in the sky.
 This feels reminiscent of the world of Skyward Sword but also Wind Waker, which featured a Hyrule submerged in water while small scattered islands resided above.

+Recent patents filed by Nintendo suggest that in Breath Of The Wild 2, Link will have much more manoeuvrability in the skies.
+The patents suggest that Link may be able to use his Sheikah Slate to reverse time and move through solid objects.

 The Legend of Zelda: Breath Of The Wild 2 – can you play as Zelda?